vin136/Machine-Learning-Interview-Questions/paper_reviews.md

 What's the bottleneck ?

 Well it's not top-down.
 Companies can't artificially create it.
 It's the advertising model that's bad, make the service free and get ads.
-But what about producer - consumer relationship.
+But what about producer - consumer relationship

+## Imagine going to a doctor:

+1. prob of heart-attack = 0.7

+was it trained on people lk me, recently or 5 yrs ago, is the machine same or not ?

+Doctors can all do that but they can do what if experiments ?
+Poor at uncertainty quantification of this rich kind.

+after doctor asking questions => Now you might recall that you've asthma as a child or your parent has heart disease.
+Now they gauge in counterfactuals, a good doctor might have dialogue (medical reasoning).
+Real world decision making is always of this kind.

+And in life we are making lot of interlaced decisions. and your decisions are affecting other peoples decisions (economics)

+Recommending books => easy (no supply demand issues, can recommend to lot of people at the same time)

+Now is it ok to recommend the same restaurant to lot of people ?, streets to drivers etc.

+It's not just a load-balancing problem => there should be auction.

+Transparent trade-off's on fairness, privacy and social good.